-Note: Trailhead parking should be located where it will not impact the security of surrounding residential neighborhoods.
-The Parks Department shall conduct additional public input as part of the process for adding parking lots and trailhead access points to existing park / trail facilities that are surrounded by residential neighborhoods.
+Note: Trailhead parking should be located where it will not impact surrounding residential properties.

+The Parks Department shall conduct additional public input as part of the process for locating parking lots with trailhead access.

 Figure 4-10: Prototypical Trailhead with Basic Amenities